How To Cope With Chronic Stress In 2020

 Laugh a lot: Laugh often, lighten up, be a little less serious and try finding the humor in things.
 You’ll cheer others up and enjoy yourself more often.
 Laughing is good for you physically and mentally and can help put things in perspective.

 Get organized: Lack of organization can lead to unnecessary frustration and stress.
 Freeing yourself of clutter and learning better time management skills can go a long way to reducing stress and preventing burnout.
+Establish a routine that you can do every day.
+Doing so will help you to be more productive.

 Express yourself: Be assertive not aggressive and say what’s on your mind and in your heart in an effective, respectful way at work and at home.
 Don’t let resentment and anger build up.
-Talk to the people you care about and who care about you.
+Talk and listen to the people you care about and who care about you.

 Learn to compromise: Negotiation is a fundamental principal in business, politics and life.
 If you want something you have to give something.
 Everybody wins when there is flexibility.